Iboatwright/terror-turret/pi/README.md

 ### uv4l-config.conf
 This file sets the options for the video and audio streaming server.

+### turret
+This is the commandline tool for managing the turret system.
+To see a list of commands, `$ turret --help`.

 ## How to enable SSL for your turret
 The basic steps are: